Frequently Asked Questions

 What does a typical first night look like?

 We sit together first.
-You tell me about your baby.
-I listen.
-Then you go to sleep, and I take over.
-By morning I have a full picture of how your baby spent the night, every feed, every stretch, every small signal worth paying attention to.
-And I am still there when you wake up, ready to walk you through it and adjust the plan for the day ahead.
+You tell me about your baby, and I listen.
+Then you sleep, and I take over.
+By morning I have a full picture of the night (every feed, every stretch, every small signal worth noting), and I'm still there when you wake, ready to walk you through it and adjust the plan for the day.
 Every night informs the next.
-That is how the rhythm builds.
+That's how the rhythm builds.

-Every engagement is different, so pricing is tailored to your schedule, your needs, and the length of our time together.
-After a short conversation, I will send a clear, itemized proposal.
-No surprises.
-Ever.
+Pricing ranges depending on your family's needs, including the type of support, your schedule, and the length of our time together.
+After a short conversation, I'll send a clear, itemized proposal.
+No surprises, ever.

-I am based in the San Francisco Bay Area and work with families throughout the region.
-For families further afield, I have traveled extensively for the right fit.
-If you are outside the Bay Area and feel like this could be what your family needs, reach out.
+I'm based in San Francisco and work with families throughout the Bay Area.
+I'm also open to traveling worldwide for the right fit.
+If you're outside the Bay Area and feel this could be right for your family, reach out.
 Distance is rarely the deciding factor.

 Do you require a contract?